On finite type invariants of welded string links and ribbon tubes: Characterization of low degree invariants of welded string links

 As before, we immediately deduce the following characterization result. \begin{corollary} Assuming Conjecture \ref{Conjecture}, the following are equivalent. \begin{enumerate} \item Two $2$-component welded string links $L$ and $L'$ are $w_4$-equivalent; \item For any finite type invariant $\nu$ of degree at most $3$, we have $\nu(L) = \nu(L')$; \item $L$ and $L'$ have same Milnor invariants $\mu(12)$, $\mu(21)$, $\mu(1121)$ and $\mu(2212)$, and same closure invariants $\mathcal{I}_{(1, 2) ; 3}$, $\mathcal{I}_{(2, 1) ; 3}$, $\mathcal{I}_{(\overline{2}, 1) ; 3}$, $\mathcal{I}_{(1) ; 3}$, $\mathcal{I}_{(2) ; 3}$, $\mathcal{I}_{(2, 1) ; 2}$, $\mathcal{I}_{(1, \overline{2}) ; 2}$, $\mathcal{I}_{(\overline{1}, 2) ; 2}$, $\mathcal{I}_{(1) ; 2}$, $\mathcal{I}_{(2) ; 2}$. \end{enumerate} \end{corollary}

-\begin{proof}[Proof of Theorem \ref{classiw42br}] By Lemma \ref{cor:separate+}, $L$ is $w_4$-equivalent to a product of terms, each obtained from $\mathbf{1}$ by surgery along a single $w_i$-tree ($i\le 3$), ordered by their degree.
-Following the proofs of Theorems \ref{classiw2nbr} and \ref{classiw3nbr}, we can further assume that

-where $L_1$ and $L_2$ are as given in the statement and where $\tilde{L_3}$ is a product of terms, each obtained from $\mathbf{1}$ by surgery along a single $w_3$-tree.
-Remark \ref{rem:basik}, together with the relations of Proposition \ref{relations w_4}, then give us that
+\begin{proof}[Proof of Theorem \ref{classiw42br}] By Corollary \ref{lem:exchange}, $L$ is $w_4$-equivalent to a product of terms, each obtained from $\mathbf{1}$ by surgery along a single $w_i$-tree ($i\le 3$), ordered by their degree.
+Following the proofs of Theorem \ref{classiw3nbr}, we can further assume that $L \stackrel{4}{\sim} L_1 \cdot L_2 \cdot \tilde{L_3}$, where $L_1$ and $L_2$ are as given in the statement and where $\tilde{L_3}$ is a product of terms, each obtained from $\mathbf{1}$ by surgery along a single $w_3$-tree.
+Proposition \ref{relations w_4}, then gives us that

 for some coefficients $a, b, c, t, u, e_1$ and $e_2$ in $\mathbb{Z}$, that we must now determine.
 We have the following evaluations of our invariants: